How to get access to the Intensive Wraparound Service

 To get access to the Intensive Wraparound Service (IWS), seek a referral from one of these:

-- a member of the Ministry’s Special Education staff
+- a member of the Ministry’s Learning Support staff

 - a Resource Teacher Learning and Behaviour (RTLB)